How to Price e-Learning Courses on Your Website for Max Profit

 Source

+You can understand just how valuable your course is by answering these questions.
 It may also be worthwhile to ask yourself how much you would pay for the course, putting yourself in the shoes of your target audience member.

 If you believe your course is truly valuable and unique, don’t hesitate to price it accordingly.